trader-xyz/nft-swap-sdk/README.md

 # NFT Swap SDK

-_The missing NFT swap SDK for Ethereum and EVM compatible chains, powered by the [0x protocol](https://0x.org)_.
+\_The missing NFT swap SDK for Ethereum and EVM compatible chains, powered by the [0x protocol](https://0x.org), written in TypeScript for web3 developers.

+## Overview

-The easiest, most-powerful NFT swap library available for Ethereum and EVM-compatible chains.
+tl;dr: NFT Swap SDK is the easiest, most-powerful NFT swap library.
+Supports Ethereum and EVM-compatible chains (Polygon, Avalanche, BSC, etc..).
 Works in both browser and node.js.

-## Overview
+Written in TypeScript, built using the 0x protocol.
+With this library, you can build support for NFT marketplaces or over-the-counter (OTC) exchange.

 The NFT Swap SDK developed by [Trader.xyz](https://trader.xyz) offers swap support for ERC20s, ERC721s, and ERC1155s.
-Exchange tokens, NFTs and other collectibles on Ethereum easily by using this SDK.
-Exchange NFTs for NFTs, NFTs for ERC20 tokenss, or swap bundles of NFTS.
-This library provides the ultimate swap flexibility combined with a simple API surface area so you can be productive immediately.
+Exchange NFTs for NFTs, NFTs for ERC20 tokens, or bundles of NFTs and tokens.
+This library provides the ultimate swap flexibility combined with a simple API surface area so you can be productive immediately and focus on building your web3 app.

-With this library, you can build support for NFT marketplaces or Over-the-counter (OTC) exchange.

-Develop your app with confidence, let this library do the heavy lifting so that you can focus on the unique aspects of your app!

-This library is powered and secured by the [0x protocol](https://0x.org).
+This library is powered and secured by the [0x v3 protocol](https://0x.org).
 The 0x v3 protocol has been in production for multiple years securing billions of dollars with of trades.

-Written in TypeScript, the SDK comes with strongly typed support out of the box, so you won't be guessing at arguments or types.

 ### Goals